Vermont Elopement Hiking Mount Mansfield Summit

 Who can perform the ceremony?

-Mount Mansfield Elopement Hike
+Mount Mansfield Hiking Trails

 There are many trails leading to the Mount Mansfield summit, the highest peak in Vermont.
 We chose The Nose to The Chin via Long Trail that originates at the Mount Mansfield Visitor Center.
 To reach the area, you take the Auto Toll Road managed by Stowe Mountain Resort.
 They charge $35 per vehicle/driver and $13 for each additional passenger.
 This choice is available from the end of May through mid-October and is open 9:30am-4:30pm.
 You can remain on the mountain after the gate closes to enjoy sunset over the vast hills and Lake Champlain.